Stratification of singular hyperkahler quotients: Preliminaries

 \subsection{K\"ahler quotients}

-A \textbf{Hamiltonian K\"ahler manifold} is a Hamiltonian manifold $(M,K,\mu)$ with a $K$-invariant K\"ahler structure compatible with its symplectic form.
-If the $K$-action is free, it is a standard result that $M\sll{\mu}K$ has a K\"ahler structure compatible with the reduced symplectic form (e.g.\ \cite[Theorem 3.1]{hit87}).
-More generally, when the action is not necessarily free, each symplectic stratum in Sjamaar--Lerman's stratification is K\"ahler.
-To see this, it suffices to note that for each closed subgroup $H\s K$, the space $M_H$ of points with stabilizer $H$ is now a complex submanifold of $M$ and hence is K\"ahler.
+A \defn{Hamiltonian K\"ahler manifold} is a Hamiltonian manifold $(M,K,\mu)$ with a $K$-invariant K\"ahler structure compatible with the symplectic form.
+If $K$ acts freely, then $M\sll{\mu}K$ has a K\"ahler structure compatible with the reduced symplectic form (see e.g.\ \cite[Theorem 3.1]{hit87}).
+More generally, each symplectic stratum in Sjamaar--Lerman's stratification is K\"ahler.
+To see this, it suffices to note that for each closed subgroup $H\s K$, the space $M_H$ of points with stabiliser $H$ is now a complex submanifold of $M$ and hence is K\"ahler.
 Thus, the connected components of $M_H\sll{\mu_H}L$ (where $\mu_H$ and $L$ are as in \S\ref{xnx9ie9i}) are K\"ahler manifolds, and the homeomorphism $M_H\sll{\mu_H}L\cong \mu^{-1}(0)_{(H)}/K$ gives the desired K\"ahler structures.